Nueces County given a deadline to respond to medical examiner lawsuit - NewsBreak

 Lyden was found to not have a Texas medical license and was later arrested.
 Shaker was also arrested and charged with 17 violations of the Texas Occupations Code.

-The families have asked for a response from the county by next Monday Feb.
+The families have asked for a response from the county by Monday, Feb.
 6. The case is expected to be heard by a judge from Hidalgo county.

 For the latest local news updates click here , or download the KRIS 6 News App.